drorlab/GPCR-mining/README.md

 You can select residues and print their information in various formats.

 To select by the GPCRdb numbering, use the option '-id'.
 The residues have to be provided in the format X.Y with X the part of the GPCR and Y the relative residue number.
-GPCRdb uses two similar numbering systems (one sequence-based, following Ballesteros-Weistein and one corrected for helix bulges).
+GPCRdb uses two similar [numbering systems](https://docs.gpcrdb.org/generic_numbering.html) (one sequence-based, following Ballesteros-Weistein, Wooten,... and one corrected for helix bulges).
-By default, the code will select all residues that match in either of these systems.
-If you want to consider only the sequence-based numbering schemes, use the option -ns bw.
-And if you want to consider only the new GPCRdb numbering scheme, use -ns db.
+By default, the code will reeturn the combined format.
+For input, both formats can be used (BW etc. with a . as sperator and the GPCRdb format with x).

 To select by the sequential residue numbering, use the option '-rn'.